You are here

 • The program content was timely and effective

-Evaluations might take the form of pre-tests for advance preparation, post-tests for effectiveness of the program, questionnaires completed at the end of the program or later, oral feedback to the instructor or sponsor and so forth.
+Evaluations might take the form of pre-tests for advance preparation, post-tests for effectiveness of the program, questionnaires completed at the end of the program or later, oral feedback to the instructor or sponsor, and so forth.
 Instructors should be informed of their performance and sponsors should systematically review the evaluation process to ensure its effectiveness.

 Board Rules on CPE Program Measurement